ve345/CS193HW1/README.md

 #### Task 12

-Vim customization!
+Vim or nano customization!
 If you haven't made any customization yet, you'll find that the vim text editor isn't debugging/readability friendly.
-Please list *at least 3 commands* you added to your `~/.vimrc` file.
+Please list *at least 3 commands* you added to your `~/.vimrc` or `~/.nanorc` file.
 Please refer to **Terminal_Guide.md** for more details.

 ## Turning In